-- Upon determination by ODFC staff that a project may need to be reallocated due to an issue such as lack of need within the CoC, recapture of funds or serious concerns identified through monitoring, documentation will be collected for presentation to the relevant committees. - The Funding Oversight Subcommittee will review documentation and make a recommendation to the Non-Conflicted Members of the Coordinating Council regarding reallocation of projects where this is deemed to be the appropriate response. - The Non-Conflicted Members of the ODFC Coordinating Council will review and approve/adopt the projects to be reallocated where they deem the documentation to support this action. - Upon approval and adoption of the list of projects subject to reallocation, the affected grantees will be notified by phone of the reallocation decision by a representative of ODFC.
-Grantees will also be notified of the reallocation decision in writing via email. - Grantees subject to reallocation will have five (5) days to submit an appeal.
-The Reallocation Appeals Policy and Process described further on in this section provides more detail. - A final list of all project reallocations to take place through the FY 2017 CoC NOFA will be posted on the ODFC website and distributed to all CoC grantees.
+- Upon determination by ODFC staff that a project may need to be reallocated due to an issue such as lack of need within the CoC, recapture of funds or serious concerns identified through monitoring, documentation will be collected for presentation to the relevant committees. - The Funding Oversight Subcommittee will review documentation and make a recommendation to the Non-Conflicted Members of the Coordinating Council regarding reallocation of projects where this is deemed to be the appropriate response. - The Non-Conflicted Members of the ODFC Coordinating Council will review and approve/adopt the projects to be reallocated where they deem there is sufficient documentation to support this action. - Upon approval and adoption of the list of projects subject to reallocation, the affected grantees will be notified by phone of the reallocation decision by a representative of ODFC.
+Grantees will also be notified of the reallocation decision in writing via email. - Grantees subject to reallocation will have three (3) to five (5) business days to submit an appeal.
+The Reallocation Appeals Policy and Process described further on in this section provides more detail. - A final list of all project reallocations to take place through the FY 2019 CoC NOFA will be posted on the ODFC website and distributed to all CoC grantees.

-2018 Reallocation Appeals Policy and Process
+2019 Reallocation Appeals Policy and Process

-Grantees subject to reallocation for poor performance or cost effectiveness will have five (5) days from the date of notification of the reallocation to submit an appeal.
+Grantees subject to reallocation for poor performance or cost effectiveness will have three (3) to five (5) business days from the date of notification of the reallocation to submit an appeal.

-Written appeals should be submitted through the openingdoorsoffairfieldcounty@gmail.com email address, with the email subject line "Appeal of 2018 Reallocation-[Grant #]-[Agency Name]".
+Written appeals should be submitted through the openingdoorsoffairfieldcounty@gmail.com email address, with the email subject line "Appeal of 2019 Reallocation-[Grant #]-[Agency Name]".
 Grantees wishing to submit an appeal for a project subject to reallocation must indicate their intent to appeal on the form that is provided by the CoC.
 The grantee is responsible for providing the information requested for the appeal.

-The Funding Oversight Subcommittee will evaluate all written appeals submitted for review and decide whether each appeal is granted or denied.
+The Funding Oversight Subcommittee will evaluate all written appeals submitted for review and make a recommendation to the Non-Conflicted Members of the ODFC Coordinating Council regarding whether each appeal should be granted or denied.